 In 1900 when Lazare heard there were Western Canadian homesteads available, he was itching to move once again.
 The 49th parallel had been declared the official border, and his Canadian citizenship made it a simple matter when he chose to settle near Alma Post Office a few miles from present day Forget, Saskatchewan.
 At $10 apiece, Lazare and his boys each bought a homestead for a total of seven.

 Mrs. Côté, however, was having nothing to do with another sod house and remained in North Dakota until Lazare would prepare a house built of wood — logs, in fact, harvested from the homestead.
 It took until 1902 for him to fulfil his promise when he evidently fetched Clarice for the start of her life in the first 'modern' home she would enjoy since their marriage began 32 years earlier.
-During those 32 years she had given birth 16 times and endured 12 solid years of pregnancy in sod homes or other unknown dwellings that no doubt would have been regarded as unbearable by today's standards.
+During those 32 years she had given birth 16 times and endured 12 solid years of pregnancy in sod homes or other unknown dwellings that no doubt would have been regarded as unbearable and unliveable by today's standards.

 Now 25 years had transpired since their departure from Québec.
 Lazare celebrated his 53rd birthday.
 He and Clarice had begun farming in what would become the nation's great breadbasket, just like thousands of others who were arriving on the Canadian prairies, mostly from European countries.
 For sure life had improved, but it still had hardships.
 Thousands of Canada's precious pioneers still died of hypothermia, infectious disease, and farming-related injuries — all conditions that would be largely avoidable today.
 There is no question that modern generations owe those people everything.